Stationary time-vertex signal processing: Joint Power Spectral Density estimation

-In case the process does not have zero mean, it should be centered by subtracting the constant signal $c \, \1_N \1_T^\hermitian$, where $ c = \sum_{k,i,t} \X_{(k)}{[i,t]}.$ For simplicity, suppose that the process is correctly centered.
-As the following theorem claims, the sample JPSD estimator is unbiased and its variance decreases linearly with the number of samples $K$. \begin{theorem} For every distribution with bounded second and fourth order moments, the sample JPSD estimator $\dot{h}(\theta)$ \begin{enumerate}[label=(\alph*)] \item is unbiased, i.e., $\E{\dot{h}(\theta)} = h(\theta)$, and \item has variance $\var{ \dot{h}(\theta)} = h^2(\theta)\, \dfrac{ \gamma - 1}{K}$, \end{enumerate} where constant $\gamma$ depends only on the distribution of $\x$. \end{theorem}
+\paragraph{Analysis.} For simplicity, in the following we suppose that the process is correctly centered.
+As the Theorem~\ref{theo:sample_JPSD} claims, the sample JPSD estimator is unbiased, and its variance decreases linearly with the number of samples $K$. \begin{theorem} For every distribution with bounded second and fourth order moments, the sample JPSD estimator $\dot{h}(\theta)$ \begin{enumerate}[label=(\alph*)] \item is unbiased, i.e., $\E{\dot{h}(\theta)} = h(\theta)$, and \item has variance $\var{ \dot{h}(\theta)} = h^2(\theta)\, \dfrac{ \gamma - 1}{K}$, \end{enumerate} where constant $\gamma$ depends only on the distribution of $\x$. \end{theorem}

 \begin{proof} For any $\theta = [\lambda, \omega]$, the sample estimate is

 with $\hat{\varepsilon}_{(k)}$ being independent realizations of $\hat{\varepsilon}$, a zero mean complex random variable with unit variance.
 To see this, write $\x = h(\LG, \LT)^{1/2} \eps$, where the random vector $\eps$ has zero mean and identity covariance.
 Then, the complex random variable $\hat{\varepsilon}$ is the JFT coefficient of $\eps$ corresponding to frequencies $\lambda$ and $\omega$.
 The bias follows by noting that $\E{\hat{\eps}_{(k)} \hat{\eps}_{(k)}^\hermitian} = 1$, for every $k$.
 The variance is computed similarly by exploiting the fact that different terms in the sum are independent as they correspond to distinct realizations and setting $\gamma = \E{|\hat{\varepsilon}|^4}$. \end{proof}